 I have a lab collaboration with a team at the Technion in Israel and have had a stream of conference calls.
 It’s gotten me in the mood for some food from the region.
 Thus, we picked Lebanon for this week.
 We were happy to find it really is a gateway between the palates of the Middle East and the Mediterranean.
 The recipe we picked was a Challah bread with feta, olives and sun dried tomatoes.
 It’s like stuffed bread?!
 What’s not to love about that.
 And we have had the most lovely love affair with this type of bread ever since we made Passover for #46 (Israel).
 It’s fluffy and buttery and while it takes forever this is a simple case of “good things come to those who wait”… even if they wait impatiently.

 Lebanese Challah Recipe: https://www.pinterest.com/pin/452189618825355611/

-Ease of prep and cooking: ONE STAR out of five this meal!
+Ease of prep and cooking: FIVE STARS out of five this meal!

-Best dish of all time scale: FIVE STARS out of five for Meal!!
+Best dish of all time scale: THREE (and change) STARS out of five for Meal!!

 – L & K